RobustiPy/robustipy/README.md

 [![Generic badge](https://img.shields.io/badge/R-brightgreen.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/License-GNU3.0-purple.svg)](https://shields.io/)

 Welcome to the home of RobustiPy, a library for the creation of a more robust and stable model space.
+RobustiPy is an efficient multiversal library with model selection, averaging, joint-inference, resampling and out-of-sample analysis.
+It analyses various output spaces, in addition to the control variable space (e.g. multiple dependent variables, estimands of interest, etc).
 Kindly note: **this project is in early stages of development and its functionally and API might change without notice**!

 ## Installation